-Lamia is a city in central Greece.
+Lamia is a city in Central Greece.
 It has a continuous history since antiquity, and is today the capital of Phthiotis and the region of Central Greece.

 One source says that the city was named after the mythological figure of Lamia, the daughter of Poseidon, and queen of the Trachineans.
 Another holds that it is named after the Malians, the inhabitants of the surrounding area.

-The history of Lamia
+The ancient history of Lamia

 Archaeological excavations show that the site of Lamia has been inhabited since at least the Bronze Age (3rd millennium BC), but the city was first mentioned after the earthquake of 424 BC, when it was an important Spartan military base.

-Oeta is a mountain in southern Phthiotis and northern Phocis.
+Oiti is a mountain in southern Phthiotis and northern Phocis.
 As a southeastern offshoot of the Pindus range, it forms the boundary between the valleys of the rivers Spercheios to the north, the Voetian Cephissus to the southeast and the Mornos to the southwest.
 It is 2,152 m high.
 To its east is Mount Kallidromo, which comes close to the sea, leaving only a narrow passage known as the famous pass of Thermopylae.
 There was also a high pass to the west of Kallidromo leading over into the upper Cephissus valley.
-Mount Oeta is southwest of Lamia, the nearest large town.
+Mount Oiti is southwest of Lamia, the nearest large town.

 National Park of Oeta